 Untreated hypothyroidism can lead to a number of health problems:

 ● Goitre.
-Deficiency of iodine in the body can cause goitre.
-Constant stimulation of thyroid gland to release more thyroid hormones may lead to enlargement of the gland leading to condition known as goitre.
+The deficiency of iodine in the body can cause goitre.
+Constant stimulation of the thyroid gland to release more thyroid hormones may lead to enlargement of the gland leading to a condition known as goitre.
 Although generally not uncomfortable, a large goitre can affect your appearance and may interfere with swallowing or breathing.

 ● Mental health issues.
 Depression may occur early in hypothyroidism and can also cause slowed mental functioning or lethargy.